 - A patch of moss (sheet moss or cushion moss works beautifully).

 - One small feature plant.
 Consider a dwarf fern (Polypodium), a tuft of dwarf mondo grass (Ophiopogon), a small azalea, or a maple seedling with delicate leaves.
+Or visit our post on plant selection for more guidance.

 - One, perhaps two, interesting stones.
 Look for shape and texture, not sparkle.